matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### Google Kubernetes Engine

-**Kubernetes is an open-source platform for deploying, scalingm and operating containers**
+**Kubernetes is an open-source platform for deploying, scaling and operating containers**

 ![Kubernetes](gcp-img/gcp-kube.png "Kubernetes")